 What Do You Do After a Devastating Cleveland, Ohio, Auto Accident?

 The most devastating auto accidents in Cleveland, Ohio, involve the largest and the smallest of vehicles.
 When this kind of accident happens to you, there are steps that you need to take to respond appropriately and maintain the strength of any auto accident claim you may have.
 The first thing that you need to do is stop your vehicle, if you are driving, and assess the situation.
 If your injuries are severe, remain still and call for help.
 If others have severe injuries, then respond to them as well as you can, and again, call for help.
 Dialing 911 is going to be among your first and most important steps after these types of auto accidents.
 If possible, you should take photos of the scene for evidence, and collect the contact and insurance information of all other drivers and witnesses.
 If you are not transported to the hospital by ambulance, then you should take yourself to the nearest emergency room to get a medical evaluation.
 You may have injuries that you are not aware of.
-Then, contact the Cleveland, Ohio, auto accident attorneys at the Chester Law Group to learn more about the process ahead.
+Then, contact the Cleveland, Ohio, auto accident attorneys at the Ohio Car Accident Lawyers to learn more about the process ahead.